 Bear in mind that unlike social arraigo, in this case it is not necessary to demonstrate any previous period of time lived in Spain; therefore, you could apply for this authorization after just 1 or 2 weeks in the country.

-Also, it won’t be necessary either to provide a work contract or to demonstrate the possession of sufficient economic means.
+That is to say, it will not be necessary to provide a work contract or to demonstrate the possession of sufficient economic funds in your bank account.

 Documents you will have to submit